- Why WasGame of Thrones Filmed in Iceland?

 However, you can take a tour here comfortably, in the knowledge that the area is monitored very closely and will be evacuated should any rumblings be detected.

 - Book the Katla Ice Cave Tour | Departure from Vík here

 Gígjökull made its appearance in the seventh episode of Season Seven, when Jon Snow, understanding that Queen Cersei would never believe the undead were marching on the living without evidence, leads an unlikely group Beyond the Wall to retrieve a Wight.

 Many characters in this story arc had not met before, and thus several of the actors had not shot in Iceland.
-For example, Iain Glenn who plays Jorah Mormont and Ian Dempsie who portrays Gendry were first introduced to filming here with these scenes.
+For example, Iain Glenn, who plays Jorah Mormont, and Ian Dempsie, who portrays Gendry, were first introduced to filming here with these scenes.

 An outlet of Vatnajökull glacier, Svínafellsjökull, has been nicknamed 'The Hollywood Glacier' as it has featured in numerous blockbusters, including Batman Begins.
-It is little wonder why; the cinematic appeal of Svínafellsjökull lies in its sharp ridges and vivid colouration, with deep electric blues, punctuated with veins of black ash, scars of volcanic eruptions from past centuries.
+It is little wonder why; the cinematic appeal of Svínafellsjökull lies in its sharp ridges and vivid coloration, with deep electric blues, punctuated with veins of black ash, scars of volcanic eruptions from past centuries.